Simplify Patient Care with High Peak’s Disease Management Solution

 - Surveillance arm

-The Calendar feature in our health care software displays events, reminders, and to-do lists related to patient records.
+The calendar feature in this patient management software displays events, reminders, and to-do lists related to patient records.
 Events can be created within the calendar or linked to specific patient records.
 Users can search for appointments and mark coordinators as “Out of Office” to notify others of their availability.
 The calendar provides various views, such as day view and week view, similar to Google Calendar, allowing users to easily manage and filter their schedule.
-This feature also includes patient alerts for timely notifications.
+This feature in patient management software also includes patient alerts for timely notifications.

 Once the coordinator clicks on the new record, there are many tabs that need to be populated.
 Let’s discuss each of them.